Bono: U2

 While accepting the 2003 Golden Globe Award for Best Original Song for "The Hands That Built America", Bono called the award "really, really fucking brilliant!" during the live television broadcast.
 In response, the Parents Television Council condemned Bono for his profanity and started a campaign for its members to file complaints with the FCC.
 Although Bono's use of "fuck" violated FCC indecency standards, the FCC refused to fine NBC because the network did not receive advance notice of the consequences of broadcasting such profanity and the profanity in question was not used in its literal sexual meaning.

 In apparent reaction to the refusal, a group of congressmen introduced House Resolution 3687, the "Clean Airwaves Act", on 8 December 2003, aiming to amend section 1464 of title 18 of the United States Code to provide an explicit list of profane words and phrases and remove ambiguity that could enable certain uses of the phrases to be allowed.
 The bill was not enacted.
-The incident has had a long-term impact in the handling of profanity on live broadcasts.
+The incident has had a long-term impact on the handling of profanity on live broadcasts.

 U2 were criticised in 2007 for moving part of their multimillion-euro song catalogue from Ireland to Amsterdam six months before Ireland ended a tax exemption on musicians' royalties.
 Under Dutch tax law, bands are subject to low to non-existent tax rates.
 U2 manager Paul McGuinness stated that the arrangement was legal and customary and businesses often sought to minimise their tax burdens.
 The move prompted criticisms in the Irish parliament.
 The band later responded by stating that approximately 95% of their business took place outside Ireland, and that they were taxed globally because of this.
 Bono was one of several wealthy figures whose tax arrangements were singled out for criticism in a report by the charity Christian Aid in 2008.

+Solo

+In November 2022, Bono embarked on a 14-date book tour across North America and Europe called "Stories of Surrender" to promote his memoir Surrender: 40 Songs, One Story.
+For the shows, he recited and acted out passages from his book and performed U2 songs in stripped-down arrangements.
+Though described as a "one-man show", the performances were aided by musicians Kate Ellis (cello, keyboards, vocals), Gemma Doherty (harp, keyboards, vocals), and U2 producer Jacknife Lee ("musical director" – keyboards, percussion).
+Bono continued the tour with a residency of 11 shows at the Beacon Theatre in New York City from April to May 2023, which grossed $6.8 million.
+The shows were filmed for a documentary film, Bono: Stories of Surrender, which was released on Apple TV+ on 30 May 2025.
+It was also made available as an Apple Immersive Video for the Apple Vision Pro headset, making it the first feature-length film to be released in the format.
+Bono also released an EP of the same name with live performances of three songs to coincide with the film's release.